stdombek/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Circulation notes.** Keyword search across check in and check out notes.
 -   **Item HRID.** Human readable identifier for the item record.
 -   **Item UUID.** Universally unique identifier for the item record.

-To use the **Advanced search** button, follow these steps:
-1. Select the **Advanced Search** button.
-A pop-up box will appear.
-2. Enter a search term into the first box.
-3. On the same row, click the **Contains all** drop-down list and select an option from the list below:
-- **Exact phrase.** Results include records that contain only an exact match to the search term.
-- **Contains all.** Results include records that contain the entire search term, but individual words can appear in any order.
-- **Starts with.** Results include records that include a field that starts with the search term.
-- **Contains any.** Results include records that include any of the words included in the search term.
-4. On the same row, click the **Keyword** drop-down list and select a field.
-See [searching for a record](#searching-for-a-record) for a list of fields.
-5. To enter search terms into additional rows, you must select an operator from the **AND** drop-down list.
-6. Click the **AND** drop-down list and select an operator from the list below:
--   **AND.** Results include records containing all of the search terms.
--   **OR.**  Results include all records containing at least one of the search terms.
--   **NOT.** Results do not include records containing the search terms in this row.

 ## Browsing for a record